About Lindsay Hingston

 During her time at Freshfields, Lindsay has been seconded to work as a banking associate in the Financial Restructuring Group at Houlihan Lokey.

 Lindsay is ranked in Chambers UK and was included in Global Restructuring Review’s 40 Under 40 2022 and The Lawyer’s Hot 100 for 2021.
+Lindsay has been listed as Rising Star in Legal Media Group's Expert Guides since 2021.
 She is a current member of the ILA Council.

 Non-confidential deals and highlights include advising:

 - Bulb Energy on its response to the energy crisis and, subsequently, the administrators of its parent Simple Energy;

 - Revlon in connection with the cross-border aspects of its Chapter 11 case;

 - certain credit funds in connection with two separate UAE bankruptcy cases;